+Eagle eyed reality TV fans may recognize Cayo Zapatilla from the Panamanian season of Survivor.
 Those familiar with Spanish will know that ‘zapatilla’ means shoes.
-From aerial photos, the cay supposedly looks like two shoes in the water, as if somone was walking in the sea towards Bastimentos.
-Eagle eyed reality TV fans may also recognize Cayo Zapatilla from the Panamanian season of Survivor.
+From aerial photos, the cays supposedly look like two shoes in the water, as if someone was walking in the sea towards Bastimentos.
+Rumour also has it that the islands were made by God as he descended down from heaven (believe what you will).

 I thought the other islands in Bocas were stunning, but these really take the cake.
 Zapatilla is jewel in the region’s crown.
-There is no tourist infrastructure whatsoever, so if you’re looking for a place to feel like Tom hanks in Cast Away for a day, Zapatilla is just the place.
+There is no tourist infrastructure whatsoever, so if you’re looking for a place to feel like Tom Hanks in Cast Away for a day, Zapatilla is just the place.
 You’ll be tasked with bringing your own picnic gear and supplies, as there’s nothing here but bliss.
-No restaurants, no shops, just endless beaches of unspoiled powdery white sand.
+No restaurants, no shops, just endless beaches of unspoiled powdery white sand and transparent water.

 The island feels wild and untouched and given the two-hour duration to get there from Isla Colon, it feels wholly secluded too.
 If you’re lucky, you may practically have the entire island to yourself, meaning you’re free to belt out your best soliloquy or rendition of Phil Collins’ “Another day in paradise” as loud as you please.
 If you’re even luckier, you’ll have picture perfect weather as we did.
 There was none of that impetuous Panamanian rain, despite the fact we went during the rainy season (May till November).

 The full circumference of the island can be discovered on foot in under 45 minutes.
 It’s also impossible to take a bad picture here.
 After being granted three blissful hours on this pearl, we took off for lunch to reminisce and pinch ourselves.
-The way back to Isla Colon through the mangroves was equally eventful with sightings of starfish and sleepy sloths.
+The way back to Isla Colon through the mangroves was equally eventful with sightings of starfish and sleepy sloths (when aren’t they sleepy right?)
 All in all, I couldn’t recommend Zapatilla enough.
-If you believe that the Garden of Eden is real, this might be it.
+If you believe the Garden of Eden is real, this might be it.